piyushk0309/stm32f401re-driver/README.md

 # stm32f401re-driver
 ->Developed GPIO and SPI Driver for my STM32 F401RE MicroController.
--> /inc contains the header files for both peripherals.
--> /src contains the implementation of apis declared in /inc header files
+-> /inc contains the header files for both peripherals -> /src contains the implementation of apis declared in /inc header files

 # Tested the GPIO driver with 4 Examples